 - Form balls and place them onto a baking sheet lined with parchment paper.

 - Bake for 15 minutes.

 - Once cool, roll the cookies in powdered sugar.

-Schedule an appointment with one of our nutritionists and we’ll help develop a custom menu that keeps you warm and healthy all winter long.
+Schedule an appointment with one of our integrative medicine doctors and we’ll help develop a custom menu that keeps you warm and healthy all winter long.

 Ꮋighly descriptive blog, I liked that bit.
 Will there be a part 2?

 It іs actuаlly a nice and useful piece

 of info.
 I ɑm satisfied that you simply shared this ᥙѕeful info with us.